What is Content Governance?

 Finally you can turn your content into the high-value, long-life asset it was always meant to be!

-If you care about customers, you care about governance
+If you care about customers, you care about content governance

 The debate is over.
 The business world has recognized that the most successful companies in every market are those that deliver the best customer experiences.